miroslavveljanoski/semantic-layout/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `Save the Earth`

-write a short description of your project:
-- who would want to use it?
-- why would they want to use it?
+This exercise is about practice development strategies, Git & GitHub and HTML/CSS

 ## Wireframe

 <!-- include a wireframe for your project in this repository, and display it here -->
 <!-- wireframe.cc is a good site for getting started with wireframes -->

 ![wireframe]()

 ## 0. Set-Up

-__A User can see my initial repository and live demo__
+**A User can see my initial repository and live demo**

 ### Repo